Graduate Student Research Grants

-NASP student members in either doctoral or non-doctoral school psychology training programs are eligible to apply.
-The deadline for applications for the 2017 competition has passed.
-Grant recipients will be announced at the NASP 2017 Annual Convention in San Antonio, Texas.
+NASP members who are students in either doctoral or non-doctoral school psychology training programs are eligible to apply.
+The deadline for applications for the 2018 competition is 5:00 pm EDT on September 15, 2017.
+Grant recipients will be announced at the NASP 2018 Annual Convention in Chicago.

 Recent Grant Recipients

 Jenna Gardner is an Educational Specialist student at the University of Minnesota.
 For her master’s thesis, she is evaluating the use of self-monitoring and video self-monitoring to improve the procedural fidelity of tier one class wide behavior management strategies.
 Relationships between fidelity, teacher efficacy, intervention acceptability, and classroom outcomes will also be assessed.
 This study aims to provide practitioners with an objective yet feasible method of supporting teachers’ use of evidence based classroom management strategies.

 Caroline Jaquett is a doctoral candidate in the School Psychology program at the University of Tennessee.
 For her dissertation, she is evaluating the differential effects of behavioral versus academic contingencies on the on-task behavior, disruptive behavior, and accurate academic performance of alternative middle school students in a social studies classroom.
 Results of this study aim to inform researchers and practitioners of best practice targets when considering class-wide interventions.